vraravam/dotfiles/GettingStarted-Advanced.md

+The "Advanced" setup is the set of final steps to capture your application preferences (both system apps as well as custom apps) and back them up into an *encrypted remote repository*.
+Currently this kind of a service is offered by [keybase](https://keybase.io/) where you can get private, fully-encrypted repos for free.
 **Before starting to run this script** (for the first time on a new machine), these steps are *recommended*

 1. Open the `Keybase` application.